elm-messenger/elm-regl/README.md

 to composite two groups of `Renderable`s.
 Users also could write custom compositors through the GLSL shader language.

-## Notable Features
+## Special Features

 - Use Framebuffer Objects (**FBO**) to draw.
 - Use Multi-channel Signed Distance Field (**MSDF**) to render text.
-- Efficient port in JS.
+- Efficient port implementation in JS.

-The corresponding JS port is open-sourced at [elm-regl-js](https://github.com/linsyking/elm-regl-js).
+The corresponding JS port is at [elm-regl-js](https://github.com/linsyking/elm-regl-js).